 These days, companies are more likely to combine security with home automation than sell the two concepts separately.
 The reasoning is simple: home security and automation are gradually becoming intrinsically linked through shared technologies and devices.

 This is to say that you should probably consider any future plans you have for home automation.
-If you have no such plans, then invest in a home security system and don’t look back.
+If you have no such plans, then invest in a home security system for your home or apartments for rent in Indianapolis and don’t look back.
 But if you do want to get into home automation at some point, your best bet is to invest in a system that either includes some basic home automation devices or will be easy to integrate later on.

 6. Your Preferred Installation Method